What is a market research survey?

 - how well internal departments help customers

-As part of product development, surveys help you find out what features, benefits and attributes appeal most to your customers, and how best to package your product or service.
+As part of product development, surveys help you find out what features, benefits and attributes appeal most to your customers, and how best to package your product, experience or service.

 Purpose: Concept test studies are appropriate in the initial screening of new product concepts.
 Likes and dislikes about the concept and evaluation of acceptability and likelihood of purchase are especially useful measures.

-Purpose: Primarily for estimating demand for new products that can be described or have been developed in drawing or concept, but have not yet been developed physically.
+Purpose: Determines an optimal bundle of features and benefits, and estimates associated demand.
 This kind of survey develops market share estimates of market potential for the alternative potential products.
 Find out more in our conjoint analysis guide.

 Purpose: Directed at understanding usage situations, including how, when, and where the product is used.
-Habits and uses studies sometimes include a real or virtual pantry audit.
+Habits and practices studies sometimes include a real or virtual pantry audit.
 Attitude and usage studies are used to understand consumer attitudes towards the product category and to life in general.
 They also look at product and brand usage, including how, when and where the product is used.

 Purpose: Evaluation of the product’s promised bundle of benefits (both tangible and image).
 Are expectations created for the product by advertising, packaging, and the product appearance fulfilled by the product?